IldarNurislamov/D01_Linux/README.md

 Linux system installation and updates.
 Administration basics.

 ## Task parts
-- Part 1. Установка ОС
+- Part 1.
+Installation of the OS
-- Part 2. Создание пользователя
+- Part 2.
+Creating a user
-- Part 3. Настройка сети ОС
+- Part 3.
+Setting up the OS network
-- Part 4. Обновление ОС
+- Part 4.
+OS Update
-- Part 5. Использование команды sudo
+- Part 5.
+Using the sudo command
-- Part 6. Установка и настройка службы времени
+- Part 6.
+Installing and configuring the time service
-- Part 7. Установка и использование текстовых редакторов
+- Part 7.
+Installing and using text editors
-- Part 8. Установка и базовая настройка сервиса SSHD
+- Part 8.
+Installing and basic setup of the SSHD service
-- Part 9. Установка и использование утилит top, htop
+- Part 9.
+Installing and using the top, htop utilities
-- Part 10. Использование утилиты fdisk
+- Part 10.
+Using the fdisk utility
-- Part 11. Использование утилиты df
+- Part 11.
+Using the df utility
-- Part 12. Использование утилиты du
+- Part 12.
+Using the du utility
-- Part 13. Установка и использование утилиты ncdu
+- Part 13.
+Installing and using the ncdu utility
-- Part 14. Работа с системными журналами
+- Part 14.
+Working with system logs
-- Part 15. Использование планировщика заданий CRON
+- Part 15.
+Using the CRON job scheduler